jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

   2. Futures which return a value

-The rest of the behavior and shape of the Future is the same and screams for a pattern of sorts.??
-I've found the best way to implement this behavior is through an inheritance pattern.??
+The rest of the behavior and shape of the Future is the same and screams for a pattern of sorts.
+I've found the best way to implement this behavior is through an inheritance pattern.
 The base class is name of course Future.
 It's purpose is to provide a common way in which to schedule the invocation of a delegate, [handle exceptions](http://blogs.msdn.com/jaredpar/archive/2008/02/11/dealing-with-